-1. The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
+1. A Mutual Fund Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Trustee and the Board of Directors of AMC.

-Such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities or treasury bills.
+Provided that such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities or treasury bills.